Randolfo Pacciardi

 Randolfo Pacciardi (1 January 1899 – 14 April 1991) was an Italian politician.

 He was a long-time member of the secular, centre-left Italian Republican Party.

 An ardent anti-fascist, he lived in exile for many years and was an officer of the International Brigades during the Spanish Civil War.
-He was later active in the political life of post-war Italy.
+He was later politically active in post-war Italy.
 His support for various plans to install a presidential republic in Italy during the Cold War has been a source of controversy.

 Biography

 Early life

 Randolfo Pacciardi was born in Giuncarico, in the province of Grosseto, in southern Tuscany.
 In 1915 he became a member of the Italian Republican Party.
 A supporter of Italy's participation in World War I, he enrolled in the officers' school of the Italian Army and took part in the hostilities, receiving two Silver Medals and one Bronze Medal of Military Valor, as well as a British Military Cross and a French Croix de guerre.